roblanf/phypapers/README.md

 ## 2. Set up a pubmed search

 1. Go here: http://www.ncbi.nlm.nih.gov/pubmed/
-2. Type in your favourite search terms (this example: 'phylogenetics phylogenomics')
+2. Type in your favourite search terms (this example: 'phylogen*')
 3. Click 'search'
 4. Click the "RSS" link (with the orange symbol) just below the search box
 5. Set "Number of items to be displayed" to 100